igor11191708/replicate-kit-swift/README.md

  ## How to use

 ### Authentication
 All API requests must be authenticated with a token.
-Include this header with all request [Get your API key](https://replicate.com)
+ [Get your API key](https://replicate.com)

 ```swift